pkp/ots/README.md

     -   Uses [CERMINE](<http://cermine.ceon.pl/>) to perform part of the NLM XML conversion

+-   Grobid

+    -   Uses Grobid to perform part of the NLM XML conversion

 -   ReferenceConversion

     -   Parses references from DocX document into a seperate XML file